ochotzas/GreekParaphraserDesktop/README.md

 ## Changelog

+- v0.0.3-alpha:
+  * Add the action icon that is selected on the left-down corner of the main window.
 - v0.0.2-alpha:
   * Show a related message regarding the files that contain the API keys.
   * Create a drop-down action menu and adjust some components.
 - v0.0.1-alpha:
   * Initial release.